The Friendliest Little Border Town in Texas

-Where to shop: U.S. travelers may bring back $400 worth of purchases for personal use duty-free.
+Where to shop: U.S. travelers may bring back $200 worth of purchases for personal use duty-free.
 Casa Uxmal has the best selection of Mexican pewter, Talavera pottery, and pine furniture.
-El Patio specializes in wrought iron furniture and home accessories.
 Stop by The White Horse Leather Store for cowboy boots, belts, saddles, and spurs.
 Don't overlook the shops in Del Rio.
 La Antigua and Buffalo Girls are two of our favorites.
 Mail Box Plus, located on Veterans Boulevard in Del Rio, will gladly ship your purchases home.

-Peek at the pictographs: Seminole Canyon State Park and Historic Site near Comstock is the best place to view the ancient pictographs.
+Where to explore: Seminole Canyon State Park and Historic Site near Comstock is the best place to view the ancient pictographs.
 Fate Bell Shelter contains some of North America's oldest rock paintings, carbon-dated at 4,000 years old.
-Tours are 10 a.m. and 3 p.m.
-Wednesday through Sunday.

 Insider's tip: Check your insurance policy before taking your car into Mexico.
 Some domestic policies and rental agreements don't cover accidents across the border.
 If you don't want to spring for the extra coverage, park your car at the border, and walk across the International Toll Bridge, or you can take a taxi or bus into Ciudad Acuña.
 Be sure to carry some proof of U.S. citizenship, just in case you have problems.